pfreyp/SC17_Developer_Lab/README.md

 ## 1. Setup

-In this initial section, you will access a pre-configured EC2 F1 instance.
-You will "remote desktop" to that instance.
-You will then load the Lab design files and associated instructions.
-Run a basic vector addition design to confirm the system is correctly setup.
+In this initial section, you will access an F1 instance through "remote desktop", load lab design files and access the instructions.
+Finally you will run your first accelerated vector addition design to confirm the system is setup as expected.
 - [Setup Instructions](Setup.md)

 ## 2. The IDCT Lab